microfetch/microfetch-pipeline/README.md

 ## Resources

 - `./microfetch.csv`
-    - `taxonomy_number`
+    - `taxonomy_id`
-      - taxonomy number for an organism
+      - taxon id for an organism
     - `last_checked`
       - timestamp of the last time the pipeline was run for this organism
     - `droplet_ips`
-      - space-separated IP addresses for the droplets processing this taxonomy number's accession ids
+      - space-separated IP addresses for the droplets processing this taxon id's accession ids
     - `last_run_status`
-      - status for the last run of the pipeline on this taxonomy number
+      - status for the last run of the pipeline on this taxon id
+      - Values:
+        - '': new entries
+        - 'in progress': entries where the pipeline is running
+        - 'ready': entries where the data are hosted on a DigitalOcean droplet awaiting download
+        - 'complete': entries where data have been downloaded
+        - 'warning': the pipeline generated warnings
+        - 'error': the pipeline generated errors
     - `needs_attention`
       - reason for requiring human attention
       - if not blank, nothing will be done, human inspection and repair required